 SISTERS OF ROCK AND ROOT

-‘Sisters of Rock and Root’ (formerly ‘Sisterhood of the Bones’) is a unique year-long experience for women who want to delve deeply into wild stories, myths and archetypes, and so to connect in a grounded, rooted way with the cycles and seasons of the year, and the themes associated with them as they arise in your own life.
+‘Sisters of Rock and Root’ is a unique year-long self-study online course; an experience for women who want to delve deeply into wild stories, myths and archetypes, and so to connect in a grounded, rooted way with the cycles and seasons of the year, and the themes associated with them as they arise in your own life.
 This course is focused on building a deep, embodied sense of belonging to the place you live in right now.

 ‘Sisters of Rock and Root’ is organised around the eight seasonal festivals which many of us in Ireland and the other Celtic countries still acknowledge.
 If you’re subscribing from places in the world that aren’t rooted in this Celtic culture, the aim isn’t to impose upon you something foreign, or inauthentic, something that isn’t deeply grounded in the place you’re in.
 I believe that it is critically important that the stories we take into ourselves, and that we live by, spring from their deep roots in the land where we are living – not from some place that we can only imagine, or dream of, or romanticise.
 But the reason for this focus is simply to offer up one example of a way in which we can root ourselves into the seasons and cycles of the living land, and if the Celtic festivals and their associations don’t have much meaning for you, there is nothing in the materials which would prevent you from experiencing the cycles and seasons of the year in your own way.
 ‘Sisters of Rock and Root’ is not about showing you how to celebrate Imbolc or the Winter Solstice, about creating rituals or altars or practicing any particular brand of spirituality; it is about deepening your relationship with the land you occupy, using the eight festivals as anchor points for your own experience of the cycles and seasons of the year.
 From this grounding, ‘Sisters of Rock and Root’ offers you ways of finding your own stories of cycles and seasons, showing you how to penetrate the musky, earthy places of your own territory, and so to apply the lessons that you’ll learn here to the reality of your own embodied life.

-Subscribe to this year-long course, and in the days before each of the eight seasonal festivals, you will receive links by email to download:
+Subscribe to this year-long course, and on or just before each of the eight seasonal festivals, you will receive links by email to download:

-- An illustrated telling of a Celtic/ European myth or fairytale which has relevance to the issues and themes that we are reflecting on during the season in question, and a discussion of the psychological and ecopsychological issues that arise from that myth.
+- An illustrated telling of a Celtic/ European myth or fairy tale which has relevance to the issues and themes that we are reflecting on during the season in question, and a discussion of the psychological and ecopsychological issues that arise from that story.
 We’ll explore the key themes and images in each story, and the ways in which it connects us back to the land and its seasons and natural cycles, and its nonhuman inhabitants.

 - A brief illustrated introduction to each of the eight seasonal festivals and the themes and ideas that each season offers us.